YANOMAMI HEALTH EMERGENCY

 How does Survival help?

 Survival has supported the Yanomami for decades.
 We led the international campaign for the demarcation of Yanomami territory, along with Davi Kopenawa and the Pro-Yanomami Commission (CCPY), a Brazilian organization.
 We have also supported their health and education projects.
-We are fighting alongside the Yanomami and indigenous peoples across Brazil to #StopBrazilsGenocide.
+We are fighting alongside the Yanomami and Indigenous peoples across Brazil for their territories to be free of invasions, so they can survive and live in the way they choose.
 Please join us!

 Please join us: